Next Session at Leos is Tuesday 22 June. The link for names will appear towards the bottom of this page nearer the date.

-Everyone should stay 2 metres apart at the meeting point and in the activity areas.
+Everyone should socially distance at the meeting point and in the activity areas.
 Children will be told how this works for each activity before starting each activity.

-Richard and Bob will co-ordinate the session, allowing 10 minutes for the first activity (to include warm-up), 7 minutes for the middle three and 9 minutes for the last one (to include cool down). (this is based on 5 activities)
+Bob, Paul and Richard will co-ordinate the session, allowing 13 minutes for the first activity (to include warm-up), 8 minutes for the middle two and 11 minutes for the last one (to include cool down). (this is based on 4 activities)